How to Create a DEI Tech Stack That Improves Diversity in Recruiting

 Creating inclusive job descriptions

-Datapeople is a great platform for this very reason.
-With our Datapeople integration, you can write and optimize job posts using language analytics that help you make more inclusive and fair decisions in how you craft descriptions and recruitment communications.
+Datapeople is a great platform for writing inclusive job descriptions.
+With the Datapeople integration, you can write and optimize job posts using language analytics that help you make more inclusive and fair decisions in how you craft descriptions and recruitment communications.

 Impact descriptions